-The specialty program includes thoracic surgeons, medical oncologists, radiation oncologists and pulmonologists experienced in handling this rare and aggressive cancer.
+The specialty program includes thoracic surgeons, medical oncologists, radiation oncologists and pulmonologists experienced in handling mesothelioma.

 “We have a team dedicated to providing the best care possible, in every way, for these patients,” thoracic surgeon Dr. Ory Wiesel said.
 “It takes a team to tackle a difficult disease like this.
 Patients should have options, and we can provide them here.”

 The Maimonides Cancer Center is the only full-service cancer center in Brooklyn, allowing patients and families within the borough to stay close to home and still receive excellent care.